 90% of New Testament verses about the law are like this, clear references to Torah.
 The remaining 10% refer to principles identified distinctly by an added adjective phrase, such as, for example, the law of the spirit of life in Christ Jesus, and the law of sin and death (Ro 8:2), describing spiritual forces at work in us to either respect or break Torah, and the law of Christ (Ga 6:2), referring to Christ’s new commandment that we love one another as He loved us.
 (Jn 13:34)

-Throughout the New Testament, whenever something other than Torah is clearly intended, we always find an adjective phrase following the law identifying a specific principle (or law); in no verse does the law appear by itself where it is inappropriate to read it as Torah.
+Throughout the New Testament, whenever something other than Torah is clearly intended, we always find an adjective phrase withing the context identifying a specific principle (or law); in no verse does the law appear by itself where it is inappropriate to read it as Torah.
 This is therefore the most reasonable way to consistently interpret this phrase in scripture.

 If we’re not zealous of the law like Christ and the Twelve, serving the law like the Apostle Paul (Ro 7:25), it’s easy to deceive ourselves about what God expects of us in this life of faith.
 But as we look carefully at the words of Christ Himself, He is unmistakably clear: